-6.2.4 HTML5 Console: RDP
+6.2.5 HTML5 Console: RDP

 HTML5 RDP console is integrated and opens RDP sessions in the browser.
-For Windows 8, 10, Windows Server 2012, 2016 please mind the note below.
+For Windows 7, 8, 10, Windows Server 2012, 2016 please mind the note below.

-IMPORTANT NOTE: For all nodes using Windows versions newer than Windows 7, the console type must be set to RDP-TLS in the node template.
+▲ IMPORTANT NOTE: For all Windows nodes, the console type must be set to RDP-TLS in the node template.
 RDP-TLS node console option is actually only used with HTML5 RDP sessions.